Upcoming

 Elmhurst Art Museum | Elmhurst, IL

-What Came After: Figurative Painting in Chicago 1978-1998, curated by Suellen Rocca, shows a major overview of Chicago figurative artists.
-September 2019 - January 2020.
+, curated by Suellen Rocca, exhibited a major overview of Chicago figurative artists from September 2019 - January 2020

 Press: